stuffedwombat/stuffedwombat.github.io/blogroll.md

 The injections really help.
 The painkillers do to.

 You can't sit down for the whole week.
 It hurts too much.
-You wait for as long as possible and then drink a lot of coffee, so that yu only have to go to the toilet once.
+You wait for as long as possible and then drink a lot of coffee, so that you only have to go to the toilet once.

 You walk and walk and walk.
 Slowly, indoors, in tight circles, reading children's literature and with a thermophor tied to your back.
 At some point the covering slips and you get blisters from the heat, but fuck, it's worth it.